Broshen/spotifried/README.md

 	- add fields for both user names

--analyze playlists
+- analyze playlists

-~~analyze artists~~
+- ~~analyze artists~~

     - ~~get genres of all artists~~

--analyze trends over time
+- analyze trends over time

--analyze TOP (not ALL) tracks/artists - /top endpoint
+- analyze TOP (not ALL) tracks/artists - /top endpoint

--caching - add an intermediate caching layer so that we don't always SPAM spotify with requests
+- ~~caching - add an intermediate caching layer so that we don't always SPAM spotify with requests~~

--add tests
+- add tests

+- search functions